Encyclopedia Galactica Submissions

 Post material

-• Write up a solid draft of your proposed submission, post it to the relevant sub-forum.
-Give it a title and specify here that this is the 1st draft.
+• Once your summary or outline has been reviewed by the group, changes have been made, and the idea finalized, write up a solid draft of your proposed submission and post it to the thread created when you posted your summary/outline.
+Give it a title and specify here that this is the 1st draft (subsequent drafts should be labeled as such).

 • Currently the entry needs to be in English.
-We accept U.S, British, Canadian and Australian spelling.
-If you have trouble with English and really want to submit material, post a question to the membership looking for others that may also speak your native language.
-This way they may be able to aid you in the construction of a submission.
+We accept minor variations of spelling due to national differences (e.g. both British and American spelling).
+If you would like to submit material but have trouble with English, post a question to the membership looking for others that may also speak your native language.
+They may be able to aid you in the construction of a submission.

 • Be prepared to back up any scientific or technical concepts with at least one good reference.
 Posting wild speculation, technobabble and pseudoscience is disrespectful of the membership and their time.